cucumber-attic/website/apps/dynamic/views/events/bdd-fundamentals-boston-2018.md

 * Backgrounds, Tags, Tables, Scenario Outlines and other Gherkin tricks
 * Domain modelling by Example
 * Costs & benefits of working test-first

+### Delegates will benefit from

+* Increased confidence, due to extensive practical exercises
+* Deeper understanding, through guided discussions
+* Smoother collaboration, by building an understanding of how BDD practices can best be incorporated into their own development process
+* Improved productivity, from experiencing and overcoming common obstacles before returning to the workplace

 ## Trainer